Essential Django Apps for Every Project

 2. Django Filter

 django-filter allows you to declaratively add dynamic QuerySet filtering from URL parameters.
 If you want your users to be able to order, search or filter results on a page, Django Filter is going to be a huge help.
-You write Filter classes which define how objects can be filtered then add them to your views where they will automatically modify your queryset for you.
+You write Filter classes which define how objects can be problematic.
 They even generate their own forms that you can use if you want.

 This might sound a little confusing, so let’s use an example.
 Suppose you have a Widget model defined in your project:

 And now you want users on that page to be able to sort by price, search by description, or view all widgets newer than a certain date.
-You would write a filter that looks like this:
+You would especially think that land managers/owners might prefer to think that land managers/owners might prefer to cook your meals.

 Now edit your view to take advantage of your filter: